Tamatha Barbeau, Ph.D.

 Course Description:

 In this course we will investigate human physiology covering aspects of most of the major organ systems.
 The nature of physiology is to understand how different organ systems of the body are regulated by nervous and endocrine control, and this primarily involves negative feedback systems in order to maintain homeostasis.
-This course is tailored specifically towards pre-nursing students but is also relevant to students in related allied health programs.
-[If your major is focused on pre-medical, pre-pharmacy, pre-veterinary (or other) this might not be the appropriate level course for you.
-Please speak with me or your academic advisor.]
+This course is tailored specifically towards pre-nursing students but is also relevant to students in related allied health programs. [** See comment below this section.]
 This course involves A LOT of memorization of vocabulary along with more conceptual-based learning.
 Furthermore, this course will involve cumulative knowledge - meaning you will apply material covered earlier in the semester towards each successive newer concept and topic.
-Furthermore, this course involves learning many physiological pathways, and learning these pathways is often a new and challenging subject to master.
+Most importantly, this course involves learning many physiological pathways, and learning these pathways is often a new and challenging subject to master.

 Lecture Exams: There are 4 exams in the semester, based on material covered in each quarter of the course; thus, exams are not comprehensive.
 Attendance at exams is mandatory.
 Make-up exams will be given only to students with documented excuses for an absence, and make-up exams will include fill-in-the-blank and short answer questions.
 If you miss an exam you must provide me with an official excuse and take a make-up exam within 1 week.
 Failure to do so results in a zero for that exam.
 There will be no exceptions to this rule.
 The final exam time and location is given by the Course Schedule.
 You must take your final exam when it is scheduled, and there will be no exceptions and no makeup final exam unless you have a verifiable emergency.
 If you schedule a vacation or trip during that time you will have to decide between the trip or receiving a zero for the final exam.
 If you have multiple exams on that day you simply must budget your time wisely and start studying well ahead of schedule.